Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 Recently, \textit{Reinforcement Learning (RL)} has been applied to solve the MWSP.
 RL is a machine learning approach where an agent learns through interaction with an environment, making decisions based on feedback from its actions and experiences.
 The agent selects actions based on its policy and the environment's state, receives rewards or penalties as feedback, and adjusts its policy accordingly.
 Li et al. \cite{33} use a Double Deep Q-Network (DDQN) to minimize both makespan and cost in a multi-workflow scheduling context.
 They employ a two-level scheduling strategy: at the first level, a ready task is selected for scheduling, and at the second level, a suitable \textit{VM} is chosen for that task.
 Each level features two sub-agents: a time sub-agent and a cost sub-agent, aimed at optimizing time and cost, respectively.
 After training, the model achieves an optimal balance between makespan and cost after 400 episodes.
 Pan and Wei \cite{59} proposed a similar dynamic scheduling algorithm using a Deep Q-Network (DQN), but focusing solely on the VM selection phase.
 In another related study, Huang et al. \cite{71} utilize a Deep Neural Network (DNN) for VM selection of the ready tasks, combined with an evolutionary algorithm to optimize the DNN's parameters.

+Chen et al. \cite{78} proposed Arbitrary-Freedom Adaptive Scheduling (AFAS), which also employs Deep Reinforcement Learning (DRL) to prioritize \textit{ready tasks} and generate a scheduling sequence for mapping them to available resources.
+In their approach, workflow tasks are categorized into two types: \textit{routine tasks}, which appear frequently with predictable patterns and resource requirements, and \textit{nonroutine tasks}, which occur irregularly and exhibit variable resource demands.
+The proposed adaptive scheduling algorithm combines a heuristic-based scheduling method for handling nonroutine tasks with a DRL-based intelligent scheduling strategy tailored for routine tasks.
+In another study, He et al. \cite{83} first employed a Q-learning approach to assign priorities to the ready tasks, and then used a DRL method to map the prioritized tasks to available VMs.

 Lin et al. \cite{74} also employed RL for workflow task scheduling across a combination of on-demand and spot instances, though in a different way.
 For task scheduling, they used a DNN that takes an 11-dimensional vector of the ready task's features as input.
 Instead of selecting a specific VM for task execution, the output is a meta-policy.
 The meta-policies are as follows: \textit{Util-priority}: schedule the task on the available spot instance with the least available resources; \textit{Avl-priority}: schedule the task on newer spot instances; \textit{To-spot}: launch a new spot instance and schedule the task on it; \textit{To-on-demand}: schedule the task on an idle available on-demand instance, or if none are available, launch a new on-demand instance; \textit{Wait}: defer the task's execution until the next scheduling period.
-While all the aforementioned works proposed dynamic scheduling algorithms, Zhang et al. \cite{60} introduced a static scheduling algorithm for multi-workflows.
-Their approach first utilizes a GA meta-heuristic to determine the optimal ordering of the workflow's tasks, and then employs a DQN agent to assign tasks to VMs.
+While all the RL-based approaches focus on dynamic scheduling, Zhang et al. \cite{60} proposed a static scheduling algorithm for handling multiple workflows.
+Their approach first utilizes GA to determine the optimal ordering of the workflow's tasks, and then employs a DQN agent to assign the whole workflow to a VM instance.

+To prepare richer feature vectors for workflow tasks and resources, several studies have employed \textit{Graph Neural Networks (GNNs)} \cite{zhou2020graph}.
+GNNs are a class of deep learning models designed to operate on graph-structured data (consisting of nodes and edges).
+They work by aggregating information from a node’s neighbors and updating the node’s representation based on its own features and the features of its neighboring nodes.
+This mechanism allows GNNs to capture both the attributes of individual nodes and the overall graph topology.
+The output of a GNN is typically an \textit{embedding}—a numerical vector representation of a node (or edge or entire graph)—that encapsulates its properties and structural context.
+These embeddings can then be used as input features to a reinforcement learning-based method.